stevenygd/PointFlow/README.md

 ## Demo

 The demo relies on [Open3D](http://www.open3d.org/).
-Following is the suggested way to install it:
+The following is the suggested way to install it:
 ```bash
 conda install -c open3d-admin open3d
 ```